 TikTok Shadow Ban Explained: What It Is, and How to Fix It

-Last Updated on September 9, 2025 by Himanshu Rawat
+Last Updated on April 14, 2026 by Himanshu Rawat

-It’s frustrating, especially when you’re putting in the effort.
-In this blog, we’ll cover:
+It can feel frustrating, especially when you’re putting in the effort.

-- What a shadow ban is
+- What a TikTok shadow ban is

 - What causes it